About The Baltimore Museum of Art

 The 210,000-square-foot museum is distinguished by a grand historic building designed in the 1920s by renowned American architect John Russell Pope.
 A $28 million multi-year renovation that began in 2010 has transformed galleries for contemporary, American, African, and Asian art, and improved visitor amenities and essential infrastructure.
-The renovation will conclude with a new center for art, creativity, and community opening in fall 2015 that will offer innovative ways of engaging and interacting with art.
+The renovation concluded with the Joseph Education Center–a new center for art, creativity, and community opened in fall 2015 that offers innovative ways of engaging and interacting with art.

 Since 2006, the BMA has provided free general admission so that everyone can enjoy the power of art.